 Since 1991, the old wing of Cotroceni ensemble was turned into a museum which was structured to offer a clear and detailed insight of the tumultuous history.
-From the medieval remains of the old Cantacuzino church, the rich decorated royal chambers to communist marks, the Cotroceni National Museum is now undoubtedly unique and intriguing.
+From the medieval remains of the old Cantacuzino church, the richly decorated royal chambers to communist marks, the Cotroceni National Museum is now undoubtedly unique and intriguing.

-The visits are possible only in groups with a guided tour (available in different languages) which gives the possibility of finding many interesting things, not only about Cotroceni National Museum, but about Romania in general.
+The visits are possible only in groups with a guided tour (available in different languages) which gives the possibility of finding many interesting things, not only about Cotroceni National Museum but about Romania in general.
 Also, the museum has a well framed official website which is permanently updated, according to the new activities or exhibitions and it is advisable to check in advance the program.
 For more information about visiting hours or fees click here.

 Credits: Bizovi Mihai